About Us > People

 Fellow, Class of 1997

 Leadership has been a continuous theme through my life and career with varied application from frontline military service to building a sustainable fish business in Uganda.
 My passion now lies in developing fabulous teams capable of achieving the unthinkable in sustainable aquaculture and climate tech.
-Now that I am back in the UK I am delighted to step back into the Rank fold to help continue the amazing work of The Fellowship.
+Now that I am back in the UK I am delighted to step back into the Rank fold to help continue the amazing work of the Fellowship.

 Rosalie Kerr